 We at Algonquin Books respectfully acknowledge that Algonquin is also a French name for the Omàmiwininiwak, Indigenous peoples mostly from eastern Canada.
 We also recognize the historic harm, forced displacement, genocide and other oppressive acts that have been perpetrated on them and all the Indigenous people throughout North America.

-Today, we gratefully recognize the vibrant Native communities across North America, and we reflect that diversity in our publishing.
+Today, we gratefully recognize the vibrant Native communities across North America, and we reflect that in our publishing.
 We understand that this commitment requires a sustained effort, beyond this statement, and we are dedicated to taking concrete actions to support and uplift Indigenous peoples and their communities.

 As part of our commitment to inclusivity, we are collaborating with the We Need Diverse Books Native fund on various initiatives aimed at enhancing Indigenous representation in literature.
 If you are an educator at a school serving predominantly Indigenous students, we invite you to visit this page to request book donations from Hachette for your classroom and school library.
+Learn more about our commitment to diversity.